stone1343/password/README.md

 ## Windows

-After downloading from GitHub, copy password.bat and password.ps1 to a location in PATH, e.g.
+Dwnload from GitHub, then copy password.bat and password.ps1 to a location in PATH, e.g.

 ```bat
 git clone --depth 1 https://github.com/stone1343/password.git